Photographers enjoying a spectecular sunset at #PhotoNight on September 30th, 2017. Photo by (c) Michael Coustier.

 At the summit of Mt.
 Hamilton, above the city of San Jose, we have spectacular views of the night sky.
-Due to Lick's popularity with photographers, we're organizing our first-ever photography event.
+Due to Lick Observatory's popularity with photographers, we are organizing two photography events this year.

-Gates open for event, 36-inch Refractor dome open for photography
+Gates open for event: sunset photography, 36-inch Refractor dome open

-Gates close - all photographers must arrive by this time
+Gates close - all photographers must have arrived by this time

-The Gift Shop will also be open from 6:00 p.m. - 7:30 p.m.
-After the main building closes at 11:00 p.m., the post office lobby will remain open for access to the bathrooms, water fountain, and the vending machines.
+The Gift Shop will be open until 9 pm.
+After the main building closes at midnight, the post office lobby will remain open for access to the restrooms, water fountain, and the vending machines.

 Driving to Lick Observatory